frankiejarrett/woocommerce-product-fallbacks/readme.txt

 == Description ==

-The WooCommerce Product Fallbacks plugin prevents out-of-stock from taking up space on your site by replacing them with the in-stock items you choose.
+The WooCommerce Product Fallbacks plugin prevents out-of-stock items from taking up space on your site by replacing them with the in-stock items you choose.

-It's the perfect solution for making sure your visitors are only seeing products that are in-stock and ready for purchase.
+It's the perfect solution for making sure your customers are only seeing products that are in-stock and ready for purchase.

  * You choose which products should be used as fallbacks for other products.
  * Automatically displays an in-stock product in place of an out-of-stock product.
  * Once your original product is back in-stock the fallback will automatically stop.
+ * You can add multiple fallbacks in order of priority in case they also go out-of-stock.

 == Frequently Asked Questions ==